- Our School

 Our children are well supervised by Browyn and her staff.
 Our After School Care is popular with children and their parents from the wider Napier region during school breaks.

 Our After School Care Programme is easy and flexible without compromising safety and quality care.
 A popular holiday programme provides parents and children consistency in care giving.
-Our premises are purpose built for easy supervision of children after school hours, and have recently been replaced and enlarged with a new building.
+Our premises are purpose built for easy supervision of children after school hours.
 It is Winz approved, providing parents with accessible and an affordable child caring service.
 The contact phone number is 8355664.

 Port Ahuriri School has as a part of its regular school a multi-level montessori class.
 Montessori education is firmly based on respect for, and understanding of the child.
 The Montessori classroom is a prepared environment that offers a positive learning community, which encourages self-directed learning and respect for others.
 Within this environment each child is taught individually, they work at their own pace and level under the guidance of a Montessori/State trained teacher.
 Children are encouraged towards self-confidence, independence, self-discipline and concentration.
 A life long love of learning is fostered along with respect for others and the environment.